kenja-k-k/AURORA-AI-Svr-ESG-Reporting/README.md

 ### Key Components
 - **SingularityNET Integration**
   - Users and admins access the **Marketplace** and **Publisher Portal** to test and deploy AI services.
-  - The ESG Reporting service will be published to the marketplace for discovery and consumption.
+  - The ESG Reporting service is published to the marketplace for discovery and consumption.
+  - The main way to use the service is as a component to be integrated into an external/pre-existing system, by said system calling the service's exposed endpoint(s) through the daemon.
+Frontend display and further processing of this or other services' outputs are up to the aforementioned system.
+By making these kinds of integratable components (services) available, SingularityNET simplifies AI application development.

 - **Virtual Machine / Backend**
   - Each AI service is intended to be run inside **isolated containers**:
     - **Service 1 (CO₂ Analytics)** – Operational performance and anomaly detection.
     - **Service 2 (CO₂ Predictive Analytics)** – Seasonal trends and forecasting.
-    - **Service 3 (ESG Reporting)** – Implemented in this repository (under development).
+    - **Service 3 (ESG Reporting)** – Implemented in this repository.
-  - Blockchain hashing ensures secure and tamper-proof records.
+  - Blockchain hashing (placeholder in Poc) ensures secure and tamper-proof records through creating cyptographic fingerprints.
   - IoT data streams (simulated in PoC) feed into the analytics service for processing.

+- **Daemon**
+  - This acts as your trusted **gateway** between SingularityNET and your chosen service.
+  - You interact with the daemon using the standard SingularityNET tools (SDKs, CLI).
+  - The daemon exposes the standard SingularityNET API endpoint.
+It takes care of **authentication** and payment **verification** automatically, so only valid, authorized requests reach the AI service.
+  - It ensures requests are properly formatted and reliably delivered, while also handling responses back to your application.
+  - This design means your application connects to our service in a secure, predictable, and marketplace-compliant way, without needing to worry about the internal details of our infrastructure.

 - **Frontend (Optional)**
   - A dashboard visualizes ESG metrics, immediate performance trends, and alerts.
-  - [PLACEHOLDER: Final integration of frontend components pending.]
+  - Mostly for demo purposes, there is a dedicated simple frontend available, to visualize the services' generated outputs.
+It is connected to the service backend through the daemon in the same way as intended in the original way of use.
+Direct access to the frontend code deployment (on the VM) is neded for this setup.

 - **Database Container**
   - Stores processed data and enables querying for ESG reporting.
-  - [PLACEHOLDER: Database schema and integration not finalized.]

 ---

 ## 2. Role of This Service

-This repository specifically implements **Service 3 Backend (ESG Reporting)** highlighted in **Container 1** of the architecture.
+This repository specifically implements **Service 3 Backend (ESG Reporting)** highlighted in **Container 3** of the architecture.

 - **Input:** Simulated IoT data streams mimicking CCS facility operations (CO₂ emissions, capture efficiency, storage conditions, etc.).
 - **Output:** ESG metrics, live performance trends, benchmark comparisons, and simple natural-language ESG reports.